RedAngel121/NytePack/README.md

 ### Server Update Command Line:
 - `java -jar packwiz-installer-bootstrap.jar https://redangel121.github.io/NytePack/pack.toml -g -s server`
+- For use on servers, add the `-g` flag to disable the GUI and `-s server` to download only server-side mods.
 - Then start the minecraft dedicated server using the premade server script

 possible default seeds: